Skip to main content

 Reservoir size comparison

-• The reservoir will cover 5,550 hectares of land, with a total surface area of about 9,330 hectares.
-It will be 83 kilometres long.
+• The Site C reservoir will cover 5,550 hectares of land, with a total surface area of about 9,330 hectares.

-Watch this video to learn how we fill the reservoir:
+Watch the video below to learn more about how we fill the reservoir.

 Before filling the reservoir, the following must be complete: